infinum/ios-infinum-assignment/README.md

 We don't have a formal system for grading, but we will be looking at it in the following way:

-### Architecture

-* How you organize your code is important
-* It's not mandatory but we encourage you to try out MVVM or VIPER if you have any experience with these architectures (we have some OS VIPER templates [here](https://github.com/infinum/iOS-VIPER-Xcode-Templates))
-* It's not mandatory but we encourage you to try out [RxSwift](https://github.com/ReactiveX/RxSwift) or [Combine](https://developer.apple.com/documentation/combine) on at least one screen/module

 ### Code style

 * We expect consistency in code regarding code style, variable naming and whitespace usage